ZeShmoutt/Blizzard-API-For-Unity/.github/README.md

 ## Installation

-1. If you don't have one already, follow [this link](https://develop.battle.net/access/), login, and create a client.
+1. If you don't have one already, follow [this link](https://develop.battle.net/access/), register or login, and create a client.
 This will give you an unique client ID and client secret.
-2. Clone/download the repo and put it in your Unity project's assets.
+2. Install the package :
-3. Find the BlizzardAppInfos.cs script, and change the values with your cliend ID and client secret.
+ - Unity 2019 or newer : Open the Package manager, select  and import the package with the git URL.

-Later on I'll add some custom editor tools that need coroutines, so you might want to install Unity's editor coroutines package.
-You can download it from the package manager, by showing preview packages.
+ - Unity 2018 or older : Clone/download the repo and put it in your Unity project's assets.

-## Removing unused API endpoints
+3. Go to the Project Settings, section "Blizzard App Infos", and change the values with your cliend ID and client secret.

-Each category (such as World of Warcraft Profile, World of Warcraft game data, Hearthstone, etc.) is in a separate folder.
-You're free to remove those folders as long as you don't touch the "\_Common" folder.
+Note that this package requires Unity's Editor Coroutines package.
+You can download it from the Package Manager.

 ## How to use